logikum/md-doc-site/contents/1.0/documentation/contents/metadata.md

 #### order

-Type: `number` Default value: `0`
+Type: `number` Default value: `undefined`

 The order of the menu item in a menu.
+When not set, no menu item is generated for the content.

 #### text